 Demand for Standard of Care Enforcement Powers to be given to the SF Shelter Monitoring Committee

-Below, is the link for San Francisco residents to sign an Online Petition to give enforcement powers over tax payer funded Homeless Shelters to the SF Shelter Monitoring Committee [ SMC ], who sponsored a community work group to address the lack of uniform 'Standards of Care' in San Francisco's tax funded, Homeless Shelter System.
+This is the site for San Francisco residents to sign an Online Petition to give enforcement powers over tax payer funded Homeless Shelters to the SF Shelter Monitoring Committee [ SMC ], who sponsored a community work group to address the lack of uniform 'Standards of Care' in San Francisco's Homeless Shelter System.

 The SMC's work group was comprised of homeless shelter residents, shelter staff and management, community advocates and interested local residents.

 The end product of this work group was the drafting of legislation that provides for a new set of 'Minimum Standards of Care' for homeless shelter staff and residents.

 The proposed legislation would also provide for the Shelter Monitoring Committee to have the power to enforce the new standards using a combination of 'warning letters'; monetary fines (for repeat violations); and possible review of a shelter's City contract (with the non-profit service providers).

 Review of a shelter providers's contract (due to continual non-compliance or gross violations) would cause repeat violators of the new homeless shelter safety, health and hygiene standards to have their contracts revoked.

 The management contract for a particular shelter site(s) itself, be 'transitioned' to other compentent service providers in a way that would preclude having to shut down a bad site.

 These standards are to be a model for other cities.
 The key benefit is that it would put an end to the cyclical systematic abuse and neglect that has plagued San Francisco's shelter system for many years now.